madb3/Movie-Insights-Project/README.md

 ## Film Industry Insights
 ### How have movie genres trended over time?
 Using data visualization techniques, I was able to create a line graph comparing movie popularity and decade to find any patterns.
-I found that there was a large spike in the 80s and 2000s.
+I found that there was a large spike in horror movie production in the 80s and 2000s.
 There is a notable decline in the 2020s, with a major decline in ticket sales following the pandemic and the rise of streaming services.

 <img width="575" height="390" alt="genres over time" src="https://github.com/user-attachments/assets/ef56a3bb-4d5b-49d9-848d-2a4b0797188b" />